Jason2Brownlee/blog/content/posts/the-fountainhead.md

 I'm not really into the philosophy of Objectivism, but I'm a fan of the individualism in the story.

-Really, I'm a simple sucker for simple hero stories (think Ender's Game, Dune, etc.)
+Really, I'm a sucker for simple hero stories (think Ender's Game, Dune, etc.)

 Not sure I'll read the book again for a while.
 It's comforting to re-read, but I've had enough for now.